Get in Touch

 • Develop actions and behaviors to counteract and manage customer objections.

-• Train in neutralizing customer resistance, practicing skills to "disarm" the customer using language structures that help "dissolve resistance" and build agreement.
+• Train in neutralizing customer resistance, practicing the skills of "disarming" customers using language structures that help "dissolve resistance" and foster agreement.

 • Conduct simulations of sales conversations with customers to practice selecting appropriate sales arguments.